The kernel of graph indices for vector search: Fast SVG construction with bounded out-degree

 it becomes clear that the similarity in this neighbor search selects vectors that are close to $\vect{x}_i$ and far away from the vectors in $\set{N}^{(t-1)}$.
-This search focuses its attention on portions of the space not considered in previous iterations (see \cref{fig:svg_cartoon_attention}).
+This search focuses its attention on portions of the space not considered in previous iterations (see \zcref{fig:svg_cartoon_attention}).